petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/reading-dxp-cloud-service-logs.md

 # Reading DXP Cloud Service Logs

 Environment logs are crucial for diagnosing and resolving technical issues in a project.
-Liferay DXP Cloud provides a variety of environment logs that users can access and download via the DXP Cloud console or OS terminal.
+Liferay Cloud provides a variety of environment logs that users can access and download via the Liferay Cloud console or OS terminal.

 ## Log Types

-Liferay DXP Cloud provides three types of logs for environment services:
+Liferay Cloud provides three types of logs for environment services:

 * **Build Logs**: These logs list build information generated as the application boots up.
 Examples of build information include: when Docker images are pulled from the registry, when deploys are in progress, and when builds are successful.